 Here the bride and groom enjoy the intimate moment when they make it official.

 Here the wedding couple poses with the beauty of the desert with the Red Rocks behind them.

 Happy newlyweds planned spelling out LOVE with their hands.
 Creative!

 We had to showcase Gerry and Brenda’s fun and comfortable choices of shoes.

 Red Rock weddings are very popular and trendy now.
 The reasons for this lie in the stunning natural beauty of Red Rock Canyon mountain ranges and terrain.
 A lot of wedding couples don’t know this but this is reserved as a federal park and is overseen by the Bureau of Land Management.
 The BLM only allows a small amount of permit holders to hold weddings at Red Rock.
-In fact, there are only 3 locations the BLM will allow wedding ceremonies to take place.
-They are the overlook, the amphitheater and Ash Springs.
+In fact, there are 3 locations the BLM will allow wedding ceremonies to take place since Covid has happened.
+They are the overlook, the Red Springs Boardwalk and Ash Springs.